-However the impact from the pandemic on the council is on-going and can not be fully quantified at this point.
+However the impact on the council is on-going and can not be fully quantified at this point.
 The Council therefore continues to assess the impact on it's financial situation and will be updating the Medium Term Financial Plan accordingly.